Legion-Expansion/Legion-Expansion/README.md

 When working with Legion units please:

-- prefix all Legion units directories and filenames with L_
+- prefix all Legion units directories and filenames with l_
-- follow Uber's naming conventions i.e. L_type_unit_adv (although some are different eg dox)
+- follow Uber's naming conventions i.e. l_type_unit_adv (although some are different eg dox)
 - for all Legion units that can build change buildable_types to "CUSTOM1 & ( existing_buildable_types )"
 - check area builds i.e. area_build_separation
 - create sea versions when needed in pa/units/sea/